 Growing demand in cybersecurity offers a wealth of opportunities for new graduates

-Eva Yu started out as an antivirus analyst and is now a data scientist at Fortinet, a global cybersecurity company based in California.
-She graduated from the British Columbia Institute of Technology in 2017 and is headquartered in the offices of Fortinet in Burnaby, BC.
+Eva Yu started as an antivirus analyst and is now a data scientist at Fortinet, a global cybersecurity company based in California.
+She graduated from the British Columbia Institute of Technology in 2017 and is based in the offices of Fortinet in Burnaby, BC.

-The transition from university to a postgraduate career often carries a lot of fear and uncertainty, especially when entering a technical and enigmatic sector such as cybersecurity.
-When deciding which career to pursue after graduation, I knew that cybersecurity intrigued me, but I wasn't sure if I had the right background or the skills needed to succeed in this field.
+The transition from college to a graduate career often carries a lot of fear and uncertainty, especially when entering a technical and enigmatic industry like cybersecurity.
+When deciding which career to pursue after graduation, I knew that cybersecurity intrigued me, but I wasn't sure if I had the right background or skills needed to succeed in this field.

 Myths and Concepts

-I felt contained by the myths and misconceptions that surrounded the cybersecurity industry and the types of jobs that I thought were available to recent graduates.
-But as I learned more about the field, I found that it was really very welcoming for recent graduates.
-In addition, there is still a growing demand for talent and a lack of career opportunities, regardless of education or training.
+I felt restrained by the myths and misconceptions surrounding the cyber security industry and the types of jobs I thought were available to recent graduates.
+But as I learned more about the field, I found that it was actually very welcoming to new graduates.
+In addition, there continues to be a growing demand for talent and a lack of career opportunities regardless of your background or education.

-In my experience, the most important asset in cybersecurity is the willingness and desire to learn, not just about technology, but in general.
-Coupled with genuine interest, the field will teach “difficult skills” over time, but more lenient skills, such as leadership, interpersonal communication, ethics and human resources, are highly valued and an asset for candidates entering the field.
+In my experience, the most important asset in cybersecurity is a willingness and desire to learn, not just about technology, but in general.
+Along with a genuine interest, the field will teach the "hard skills" over time, but softer skills such as leadership, interpersonal communication, ethics, and human resources are highly valued and an asset to candidates entering the field.

-So, if you are interested or just curious about a career in cybersecurity - here are some tips for making the transition to industry post-university:
+So, if you are interested or just curious about a career in cyber security - here are some tips for making the transition to the industry post-grad:

 You are not limited by your training or education

-When looking at building your cybersecurity career after graduation, remember that you are not limited by your training or education.
-Soft skills, such as leadership, collaboration, interpersonal communication and more, are highly valued and can be just as important as being a technology expert.
+As you look at building your career in cybersecurity after graduation, remember that you are not limited by your background or education.
+Soft skills, such as leadership, collaboration, interpersonal communication, and more, are highly valued and can be just as important as being a technology expert.

-There are many options and career opportunities in cybersecurity for people with a background in technology and non-technology.
-If you're starting out with a tech background, functions like a security engineer, encryption, virus technician and more can be a good option.
-Starting from a non-technological background?
-With some training, you can take on roles as a network administrator or cyber policy analyst, who you might think were out of reach.
-There are also a variety of less technical or cybersecurity functions, such as marketing, human resources, finance and more.
+There are many options and career opportunities in cybersecurity for people with both technology and non-technology backgrounds.
+If you are starting out with a background in technology, roles such as security engineer, cryptographer, virus technician and more may be a good fit.
+Starting from a non-tech background?
+With some training, you can take on roles like network administrator or cyber policy analyst, which you may have thought were out of reach.
+There are also a variety of less technical or cybersecurity roles, such as marketing, human resources, finance, and more.

 Choose a path

-Cybersecurity is a broad field, so when you want to enter the industry, it is important to do the research and decide which area you want to focus on.
-Find out what fundamental skills you will need for an entry-level position in this area.
-This will help you to set goals, in the short and long term, and to restrict the jobs you are most interested in.
+Cybersecurity is a broad field, so when you want to enter the industry, it is important to do your research and decide which area you want to focus on.
+Find out what fundamental skills you will need for an entry-level position in this field.
+This will help you set goals, both short and long term, and narrow down the jobs you are most interested in.

 Never stop learning

-In parallel, while looking for a job, even beyond graduation, it can be extremely valuable to obtain additional certifications and hone your skills.
+In parallel, while you are looking for a job, even beyond graduation, it can be extremely valuable to obtain additional certifications and enhance your skills.

-Observe the requirements for the positions you are interested in and work on developing these skills to be able to add them to your resume.
-Employers like to see that a candidate has a desire to pursue professional development opportunities and learn more about the technical side of cybersecurity.
+Look at the requirements for the positions you are interested in and work on developing those skills so you can add them to your resume.
+Employers like to see that a candidate has the desire to pursue professional development opportunities and learn more about the technical side of cyber security.

-This also doesn't have to be a big commitment!
+This doesn't have to be a big commitment either!
 There is no shortage of free and open educational resources for people who want to take the first step.
-In fact, Fortinet offers many useful courses that people in sales, product management or customer support can take at their own pace to gain basic knowledge in the field.
+In fact, the Fortinet offers many useful courses that people in sales, product management, or customer support can take at their own pace to gain basic knowledge in the field.

 Take advantage of networking opportunities

 If you don't already have a network of cybersecurity professionals, don't worry!
-The sector offers many ways to enter the field and connect.
-Searching on social media or LinkedIn will reveal many common interest groups and local community gatherings to take advantage of.
-If you're still in school, you can also look for opportunities to connect to your school's alumni and professionals network.
-Don't be afraid to get in touch and engage with guest speakers or potential employers at job fairs.
-Connecting with people in the industry and asking questions can help open doors and lessen any misconceptions you may have.
+The industry offers many ways to get out into the field and connect.
+A search on social media or LinkedIn will reveal many common interest groups and local community gatherings to take advantage of.
+If you are still in school, you can also look for opportunities to connect with your school's network of alumni and professionals.
+Don't be afraid to contact and engage with guest speakers or potential employers at job fairs.
+Connecting with people in the industry and asking questions can help open doors and decrease any misconceptions you may have.

-My biggest advice for anyone interested in following the cybersecurity industry is: don't be afraid to sign up!
+My biggest piece of advice to anyone interested in pursuing the cybersecurity industry is: don't be afraid to apply!

-Cybersecurity is a thriving industry, with a wide variety of career options available to suit a variety of skills; remember that you are not limited by your training or education and can bring something unique and special to any job!
+Cybersecurity is a thriving industry with a wide variety of career options available to suit a variety of skills; remember that you are not limited by your background or education and can bring something unique and special to any role!